SalomePlatform/adao/doc/en/methodology.rst

 Thus, the methodology of twin experiments, applied several times and with different controlled hypotheses of noise or error, allows to verify step by step each component of the complete data assimilation chain.

+When the model is described using partial differential equations, the Method of Twin Experiments (MTE) has some links with the Method of Manufactured Solutions (MMS).
+The latter is well known in fluid or solid mechanics for verifying software quality.
+It is used to create reference solutions for a system of partial differential equations characterizing a physical problem to be solved.
+In practice, an exact solution is given in the form of an analytical expression, and the data (model parameters and/or pseudo-observations) required to obtain this solution are then built up.
+The elements obtained (parameters and/or observations, solution) can then be subject to the twin experiment method.